 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-Please note that while Penn State's program requires a bachelor's degree for admission, the BACB requires a master's degree in an approved field in order to become certified as a BCBA.
-If board certification is your ultimate goal, we advise you to verify that your degree will satisfy the BACB requirement before you begin your coursework with Penn State.
-Please visit the BACB's website for more information
+Please note that while Penn State's program requires a bachelor's degree for admission, the BACB requires a master's degree in order to become certified as a BCBA.
+If board certification is your ultimate goal, we advise you to verify that your degree will satisfy the BACB requirement before you begin your course work with Penn State.
+Please visit the BACB's website for more information.

 What You Need

 For admission to the Graduate Certificate in Applied Behavior Analysis program, the online certificate application and the application fee are all that is required.
 You do not have to provide transcripts, a cover letter, letters of recommendation, test scores, or any other documentation with your application.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

 - Choose "Applied Behavior Analysis" as the certificate